ceph/ceph/doc/rados/configuration/auth-config-ref.rst

 Daemon Keyrings
 ---------------

-With the exception of the monitors, Ceph generates daemon keyrings in the same way that it generates user keyrings.
-By default, the daemons store their keyrings inside their data directory.
+Administrative users or deployment tools  (e.g., ``ceph-deploy``) may generate daemon keyrings in the same way as generating user keyrings.
+By default, Ceph stores daemons keyrings inside their data directory.
 The default keyring locations, and the capabilities necessary for the daemon to function, are shown below.

 ``ceph-mon``

 :Location: ``$mon_data/keyring``
-:Capabilities: N/A
+:Capabilities: ``mon 'allow *'``

 ``ceph-osd``

 :Location: ``$osd_data/keyring``
-:Capabilities: ``mon 'allow rwx' osd 'allow *'``
+:Capabilities: ``mon 'allow profile osd' osd 'allow *'``

 ``ceph-mds``

 :Location: ``$mds_data/keyring``
-:Capabilities: ``mds 'allow rwx' mds 'allow *' osd 'allow *'``
+:Capabilities: ``mds 'allow' mon 'allow profile mds' osd 'allow rwx'``

 ``radosgw``

 :Location: ``$rgw_data/keyring``
-:Capabilities: ``mon 'allow rw' osd 'allow rwx'``
+:Capabilities: ``mon 'allow rwx' osd 'allow rwx'``

-Note that the monitor keyring contains a key but no capabilities, and is not part of the cluster ``auth`` database.
+.. note:: The monitor keyring (i.e., ``mon.``) contains a key but no capabilities, and is not part of the cluster ``auth`` database.

 The daemon data directory locations default to directories of the form::